PPBDS/tutorial.helpers/vignettes/instructions.md

 >
 ````

-CMD-Return will now work because your R session is "located" in the same location as that from which the tutorial will be run when it is knitted.
+`Command + Return` will now work because your R session is "located" in the same location as that from which the tutorial will be run when it is knitted.

 ### Pipes